Frequently Asked Questions

 There are several sources worth consulting during the initial stages of your research which could provide you with some leads:

 • A Guide to Tracing the History of a Business by Dr John Orbell.
 This lists sources and ideas which you may well find helpful.
-You will find a copy in a good reference library and we hope to have a new edition out next year.
+You will find a copy in a good reference library.
+A new edition was published in 2009.

-Contact the Family Records Centre, 1 Myddelton Street, London EC1R 1UW, (Tel: 020 8392 5300; Website: http://www.pro.gov.uk/about/frc/).
+Contact The National Archives.
 You should consider whether you are more concerned to establish details about your grandfather or whether you wish to find out about his business.
 If the enquiry is of a personal/family history nature, for example searching for the details of your grandfather who worked for X mining company in Yorkshire or who owned his own toy making factory in Shropshire, then it is often better to establish as much about your family member as you can first through other means rather than taking the business as your starting point.

 Knowledge of a relation’s connection with a business may help to locate them at a certain place at a certain time but will not necessarily provide more family background.
 Records for small independent companies owned by a family member rarely survive.
 If they are not passed down through the family they are most likely to have been destroyed rather than given to a public repository.
 Staff records which may document the employment of a family member within another business are not always deemed the most important historical items to keep and so they too have not always survived even where other records have.